microsoft/JMeterAKSLoadTest/README.md

 ## Test Execution Pipeline
 The test execution pipeline will help users to run tests with maximum automation.
 Once prerequisites are setup, users can straight away run their tests.
-For users who do not have a AKS cluster, the pipeline parameter `IsClusterRequired` will give an option to create this on the fly (it will get deleted after the test).
+For users who do not have an AKS cluster, the pipeline parameter `IsClusterRequired` will give an option to create this on the fly (it will get deleted after the test).
 This pipeline is recommended for tests less than 1 hour to avoid timeout.
 For running tests greater than 1 hr an advanced setup maybe required, refer to [Load Test Infrastructure Pipeline](#load-test-infrastructure-pipeline) for more details

 ### Steps to onboard and execute the pipeline: